IBM/kafka-quickstart-workshop/part4/README.md

 # Part 4

 In this part we will learn about Kafka Streams and how it can be used to process streams of data in real time.
+This follows on from [Part 3](../part3/README.md).

 ## Kafka Streams